 Ah, the cover letter – the sister document of your resume!
 It’s an important but often overlooked part of the job searching process, and one that demands more attention.
 Whether cover letters come across as an afterthought, are too lengthy, or simply lack any depth, there can be a number of errors avoided by taking a second look.

 You want your first impression to be a good one!
 Be sure that your grammar is perfect, your spelling is correct, and your sentences well-structured.
 Don’t rush through this because it tells the hiring person you aren’t paying attention to details and aren’t putting 100% effort in.

 This doesn’t mean that you can’t inject some personality into your letter, but proper writing rules remain a required element of the job application documents.

-Focus on the company
+Focus on the Company

-Bullets are key
+Bullets are Key

 You may have had 10 jobs that you’re proud of, but which jobs, and more importantly, which qualities from those jobs, will allow you to shine in this new role?

 By focusing on the company and job position, you’re focusing on the employer’s needs, not your own.
 Be sure to include succinct, relevant information that will allow the employer to see what they would get from you immediately.
-Make it easy for them to read, add some personality, and send along your well written cover letter!